 Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

-Wednesday's contest between the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center should be a tight matchup, as our computer prediction projects a final score of 70-68, with Creighton securing the victory.
-Tipoff is at 8:00 PM ET on December 13.
+Wednesday's game between the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center should be a competitive matchup, as our computer prediction projects a final score of 70-68, with Creighton coming out on top.
+Game time is at 8:00 PM ET on December 13.

-The Golden Eagles came out on top in their most recent game 64-62 against Illinois State on Sunday.
+The Golden Eagles are coming off of a 64-62 win over Illinois State in their most recent outing on Sunday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!